MoveScope

 Questions people usually have at this stage

-What should Canadians verify before committing to Ireland?
+What should I check before moving from Canada to Ireland?